MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/data-landing-zone.md

 - Service Principal Credentials for the automated ingestion process
 - Data Landing Zone Data Lake Services Keys

 The types of data which you will store in the Data Landing Zone will help determine any additional services which should reside here.
-For example, if you are storing *sensitive* data, you may choose to include a tokenization engine to ensure that all *sensitive* data can be tokenized as it is ingested into the data lake.
+For example, if you are storing *sensitive (PII)* data, you may choose to include a tokenization engine to ensure that all *sensitive (PII)* data can be tokenized as it is ingested into the data lake.

 A Azure MySQL database will be provisioned.
 The **Azure Databricks Engineering Workspaces** and **Azure Databricks Analytics and Data Science Workspace** will uses this as there Hive Metastore.